Sportsman’s Warehouse (NASDAQ:SPWH) Issues Q2 2022 Earnings Guidance

-Sportsman’s Warehouse (NASDAQ:SPWH – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.22-$0.30 for the period, compared to the consensus EPS estimate of $0.32.
+Sportsman’s Warehouse (NASDAQ:SPWH – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $0.22-$0.30 for the period, compared to the consensus earnings per share estimate of $0.32.
 The company issued revenue guidance of $330.00 million-$350.00 million, compared to the consensus revenue estimate of $357.55 million.

-Sportsman’s Warehouse (NASDAQ:SPWH – Get Rating) last released its quarterly earnings results on Tuesday, May 31st.
-The company reported $0.05 EPS for the quarter, beating the consensus estimate of ($0.01) by $0.06.
-The firm had revenue of $309.51 million for the quarter, compared to analyst estimates of $306.17 million.
-Sportsman’s Warehouse had a net margin of 6.72% and a return on equity of 23.75%.
-The business’s revenue for the quarter was down 5.3% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.28 EPS.
-As a group, equities analysts anticipate that Sportsman’s Warehouse will post 1.22 earnings per share for the current fiscal year.
+A number of brokerages have commented on SPWH.
+Piper Sandler reduced their target price on shares of Sportsman’s Warehouse from $12.00 to $10.00 and set a neutral rating for the company in a report on Wednesday, June 1st.
+Robert W. Baird reduced their target price on shares of Sportsman’s Warehouse from $14.00 to $11.00 and set a neutral rating for the company in a report on Wednesday, June 1st.
+Craig Hallum dropped their price target on Sportsman’s Warehouse from $20.00 to $15.00 in a research note on Wednesday, June 1st.
+StockNews.com lowered Sportsman’s Warehouse from a hold rating to a sell rating in a research note on Thursday, June 9th.
+Finally, B. Riley assumed coverage on Sportsman’s Warehouse in a research note on Tuesday, May 17th.
+They set a buy rating and a $14.00 price target on the stock.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Hold and an average price target of $14.00.

-Several hedge funds and other institutional investors have recently bought and sold shares of SPWH.
-Cannell Capital LLC boosted its holdings in shares of Sportsman’s Warehouse by 61.8% during the 1st quarter.
-Cannell Capital LLC now owns 2,589,973 shares of the company’s stock worth $27,687,000 after buying an additional 989,565 shares during the period.
-Morgan Stanley boosted its holdings in shares of Sportsman’s Warehouse by 50.5% during the 2nd quarter.
-Morgan Stanley now owns 1,666,759 shares of the company’s stock worth $29,618,000 after buying an additional 559,150 shares during the period.
-Goldman Sachs Group Inc. raised its stake in Sportsman’s Warehouse by 63.9% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 969,560 shares of the company’s stock valued at $10,365,000 after purchasing an additional 378,141 shares during the last quarter.
-Dimensional Fund Advisors LP raised its stake in Sportsman’s Warehouse by 28.4% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,530,309 shares of the company’s stock valued at $16,361,000 after purchasing an additional 338,566 shares during the last quarter.
-Finally, Fuller & Thaler Asset Management Inc. acquired a new position in Sportsman’s Warehouse during the 1st quarter valued at $2,701,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of SPWH.
+Divisar Capital Management LLC purchased a new stake in Sportsman’s Warehouse in the 1st quarter worth approximately $2,138,000.
+Dynamic Technology Lab Private Ltd purchased a new stake in Sportsman’s Warehouse in the 1st quarter worth approximately $1,649,000.
+JPMorgan Chase & Co. boosted its position in Sportsman’s Warehouse by 359.7% in the 1st quarter.
+JPMorgan Chase & Co. now owns 148,036 shares of the company’s stock worth $1,581,000 after purchasing an additional 115,830 shares in the last quarter.
+Invesco Ltd. boosted its position in Sportsman’s Warehouse by 70.3% in the 1st quarter.
+Invesco Ltd. now owns 140,807 shares of the company’s stock worth $1,505,000 after purchasing an additional 58,135 shares in the last quarter.
+Finally, Swiss National Bank boosted its position in Sportsman’s Warehouse by 7.8% in the 1st quarter.
+Swiss National Bank now owns 103,700 shares of the company’s stock worth $1,109,000 after purchasing an additional 7,500 shares in the last quarter.

 Sportsman's Warehouse Holdings, Inc, together with its subsidiaries, operates as an outdoor sporting goods retailer in the United States.
 It offers camping products, such as backpacks, camp essentials, canoes and kayaks, coolers, outdoor cooking equipment, sleeping bags, tents, and tools; and apparel products, including camouflage, jackets, hats, outerwear, sportswear, technical gear, and work wear.